MyCiTi: Phase 2A

 Phase 2A is a multi-year expansion project for the MyCiTi bus service, that commenced with construction in 2023.
 This phase will extend the network from Khayelitsha and Mitchells Plain to Wynberg and Claremont.
-The project is funded by the national government, and municipal rates.
+Funding for the project comes from municipal rates, as well as the national government.

 The new phase is valued at over R4 billion, and once complete, is expected to connect 35 new suburbs and 1.4 million residents, as well as transport up to 100,000 passengers per day, reducing traffic and carbon emissions in the city.